scmmmh/work-site/content/pages/welcome.rst

 I received my PhD in 2011 for research undertaken at Cardiff University's School of Computer Science and Informatics for research into translating between natural language and computational representations of space.
-Since then I have worked at a range of institutions including The National Archives, the University of Sheffield, and Edge Hill University on a range of collaborative, interdisciplinary research projects, working both with other academics and external partners.
+Since then I have worked at a range of institutions including The National Archives, the University of Sheffield, Edge Hill University, and the Martin-Luther-University of Halle-Wittenberg on a range of collaborative, interdisciplinary research projects, working both with other academics and external partners.

 Contact
 =======